tkowalcz/tjahzi/logback-appender/README.md

 <useSSL>true</useSSL>
 ```

-You can also override the endpoint to which Tjahzi sends data.
-This can be usefull if Loki is behind reverse proxy and
+You can also override the default endpoint to which Tjahzi sends data.
+This can be useful if Loki is behind reverse proxy and
 additional path mapping is used:

 ```xml